-Prospective developers should hold early discussions with the council in order to clarify whether proposals are likely to be acceptable in transport terms and to scope the requirements of any transport assessment.
+Prospective developers should hold early discussions with the council in order to clarify whether proposals are likely to be acceptable in transport terms and to scope the requirements of any TA.

 When is a transport assessment required?

-Transport assessments must be provided for all planning applications relating to development which would exceed the following criteria:
+TA's must be provided for all planning applications relating to development which would exceed the following criteria:

-- Hotel developments in excess of 100bedrooms, or
+- hotel developments in excess of 100bedrooms

-- Any development that may impact on the trunk road network.
+- any development that may impact on the trunk road network

-The relevance of travel plans to planning lies in the delivery of sustainable transport objectives
+The relevance of travel plans to planning lies in the delivery of sustainable transport objectives.

 What information should a travel plan contain?